 13-2910.
-Cruelty to animals; interference with working or service animal; classification; definitions
+Cruelty to animals; interference with working or service animal; release conditions; classification; definitions

 A. A person commits cruelty to animals if the person does any of the following:

 1. Intentionally, knowingly or recklessly subjects any animal under the person's custody or control to cruel neglect or abandonment.

 2. Intentionally, knowingly or recklessly fails to provide medical attention necessary to prevent protracted suffering to any animal under the person's custody or control.